DASH 2024: Guide to Datadog's Newest Announcements for Applications | Datadog

 • Identify expensive, long-running, or failing queries with Query History logs

-• Understand current Snowflake spend with Cloud Cost Management (beta)
+• Understand current Snowflake spend with Cloud Cost Management (Preview)

 • Collect custom metrics from Snowflake directly from the integration tile